Grizzlies vs. Trail Blazers Player Props Betting Odds

-Player prop betting options for Desmond Bane, Shaedon Sharpe and others are available in the Memphis Grizzlies-Portland Trail Blazers matchup at Moda Center on Friday (starting at 10:00 PM ET).
+Player prop bet odds for Desmond Bane, Shaedon Sharpe and others are available when the Memphis Grizzlies visit the Portland Trail Blazers at Moda Center on Sunday at 9:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!